 A graduate student at Cornell in the Center of Applied Mathematics.
 She works on numerical algorithms for the solution of Sylvester matrix equations with high rank righthand sides (see paper here).
 She is also the creator of, and main contributor to, Diskfun.
 She was awarded a NSF graduate fellowship in 2016, a Diversity fellowship in 2016, and a NASA fellowship in 2015.

 Past early-career colleagues

-A MIT PRIMES student in 2017 at Hopkins School, working on incorporating the poloidal-toroidal decomposition into numerical solvers of advection-dominated incompressible fluid simulations in polar and spherical geometries.
-He was co-supervised by Grady Wright from Boise State University and is applied to college in Fall 2017.
+A MIT PRIMES student in 2017 from Hopkins School, working on incorporating the poloidal-toroidal decomposition into numerical solvers of advection-dominated incompressible fluid simulations in polar and spherical geometries.
+He was co-supervised by Grady Wright from Boise State University.
+He is currently an undergraduate student at MIT.

-A MIT PRIMES student in 2016 from Perkiomen highschool working on a spectral element method for meshes with skinny elements.
-His method exploits the useful properties of the ultraspherical spectral method on singularly perturbed differential equations.
-His research has already won him a second place at the Regeneron STS, worth $175,000 (see Cornell news).
-In August he starts at MIT as an undergraduate.
+A MIT PRIMES student in 2016 from Perkiomen highschool working on a spectral element method for meshes with skinny elements (see resulting paper).
+His method exploits properties of the ultraspherical spectral method on singularly perturbed differential equations.
+This research won him a second place at Regeneron STS 2017, worth $175,000 (see Cornell news).
+He is currently at MIT as an undergraduate.